 The Entrepreneurship & Innovation Center was created to teach, coach and inspire students to be entrepreneurial in their lives.
 The Center provides students the tools and experience necessary to creatively pursue new opportunities and innovations in the startup, social and corporate venture arenas.
-At the undergraduate level, the Center offers a popular entrepreneurship minor as well as a combined degree option that pairs with any major.
+At the undergraduate level, the Center offers a popular entrepreneurship minor as well as a combination degree option that pairs with any major.
 At the graduate level, students can choose from a specialized entrepreneurship master’s degree or a graduate minor in entrepreneurship.

 Our Unique Competency-based Learning Model

 What should a student get better at because they studied entrepreneurship at UF?
 What difference should our program make in the student’s life?
 To address these questions, we have built our courses and curriculum around a distinct competency-based educational approach.
 Students are expected to not just learn core content, but to develop their entrepreneurial mindset—learning how to think and act in entrepreneurial ways.
 Toward this end, we emphasize mastery of key entrepreneurial skills and competencies, such as opportunity recognition, resource leveraging, creative problem-solving, risk mitigation, and the ability to adapt.

 At UF we recognize that students learn in different ways.
 One of the most powerful ways to master content, tolls, frameworks and principles is through experiential learning, where students apply what they are learning in the classroom.
 We have adopted the term ‘deliberate practice’ to capture an emphasis on experiential learning both in the classroom and outside the classroom.
 A wide range of experiential approaches are employed (student hatcheries, competitions, mentorships, internships, consulting projects, entrepreneurial audits, and much more), and students are encouraged to build experience portfolios while they are enrolled in our program.